tian667-op/3-day-weather-forecast-report/README.md

 # Weather Forecast Report Generator

-An automated Python pipeline that was built through Anthropic claude ai fetches 3-day weather forecast data from the NAM (North American Mesoscale) numerical weather model, generates a formatted PDF report, and delivers it by email.
+An automated Python pipeline that fetches 3-day weather forecast data from the NAM (North American Mesoscale) numerical weather model, generates a formatted PDF report, and delivers it by email.